-Rainfed agriculture is characterised by erratic and unpredictable rainfall.
-This results in wide fluctuations in production performance of crops in these areas.
-The soils of these areas are affected by erosion which results into poor moisture holding capacity besides impoverishment of soil in terms of nutrients.
+Rainfed agriculture is characterized by erratic and unpredictable rainfall.
+This results in wide fluctuations in the production performance of crops in these areas.
+The soils of these areas are affected by erosion which results in poor moisture-holding capacity besides impoverishment of soil in terms of nutrients.
 This makes the soil less productive and greater investment in terms of conservation and improvements.

-Wide variety of crops are grown in these areas which are directly dependent on availability of number of growing days.
-These are characterised by low production and low productivity.
+A wide variety of crops are grown in these areas which are directly dependent on the availability of a number of growing days.
+These are characterized by low production and low productivity.

-Some of the improvements that have been introduced to increase the yield and production in the rainfed areas include soil and rainwater management; crop management; efficient cropping systems; and adoption of alternative land use systems such as the adoption of ecologically benign, economically viable, operationally feasible and socially acceptable cropping systems involving cultivation of high yielding predominant crops of different regions.
-Government has given high priority for the development of dryland areas and, therefore, several programmes and project have been launched for utilisation of potential of these areas for.
+Some of the improvements that have been introduced to increase the yield and production in the rainfed areas include soil and rainwater management; crop management; efficient cropping systems; and adoption of alternative land-use systems such as the adoption of ecologically benign, economically viable, operationally feasible and socially acceptable cropping systems involving the cultivation of high yielding predominant crops of different regions.
+The government has given high priority to the development of dryland areas and, therefore, several programs and projects have been launched for the utilization of the potential of these areas.

-(ii) Reducing regional disparities between irrigated and vast rainfed areas;
+- Reducing regional disparities between irrigated and vast rainfed areas.

-(iii) Restoring ecological balance by greening rainfed areas through appropriate mixture to trees, shrubs and grasses; and
+- Restoring ecological balance by greening rainfed areas through the appropriate mixture to trees, shrubs, and grasses; and

-(iv) Generating employment for rural masses and reducing large-scale migration from rural areas to already congested cities and towns.
-Holistic approach for integrated farming system development on watershed basis in rainfed areas is the main plank of the development activities under the National Watershed Development project for Rainfed Areas (NWDPRA) initiated in the Eighth Plan.
+- A holistic approach for integrated farming system development on a watershed basis in rainfed areas is the main plank of the development activities under the National Watershed Development Project for Rainfed Areas (NWDPRA) initiated in the Eighth Plan.

 Arid zone are those regions which have very low annual rainfall, dry climate, high rate of evaporation and always have water deficiency.